Share post:

 You can choose either short-term or flexible letting if you want to use your second home at different times of the year.
 You can block off a schedule so the property won’t be available for guest bookings.

-This ensures the property is free for you to use, and it will earn while you don’t.
+This ensures the property is free for you to use and earns money while you don’t use it.